Cubic threefolds moduli and the Monster group: Introduction

-Suppose we are given a $\G$-automorphic form $\Phi$ on $\BB(\LL)$ of weight $w$ whose zero set $D$ is a union of hyperplane sections.
+Suppose we are given a $\G$-automorphic form $\Phi$ on $\BB(\LL)$ of weight $w$ whose zero set $Z$ is a union of hyperplane sections.
 Such a union is necessarily locally finite.
-If the associated divisor $D_\G$ on $X_\G$ is $2$-divisible in the Picard group, but not divisible as a divisor (which amounts to: $\Phi$ is of even weight, but not a square), then there exists a connected normal double cover $\pi: \tilde X_\G\to X_\G$ whose ramification locus is supported by $D_\G$.
+If the associated divisor $D$ on $X$ is $2$-divisible in the Picard group, but not divisible as a divisor (which amounts to: $\Phi$ is of even weight, but not a square), then there exists a connected normal double cover $\pi: \tilde X\to X$ whose ramification locus is supported by $D$.
 Indeed, if $\Lcal$ is a holomorphic line bundle on $\BB(\LL)$ endowed with an isomorphism $\Lcal^{\otimes 2}\cong \Ocal_{\BB(\LL)}(D)$, then the section $``1"$ of the latter defines a bisection of $\Lcal$.
-The normalization of this bisection defines a double cover of $X_\G$ which ramifies over the union of the irreducible components of $D_\G$, that have odd multiplicity in $D_\G$.
-A priori, $\tilde X_\G$ is a normal variety that is an orbifold in codimension one, although in the case of interest that we discuss below, this turns out to be an ordinary orbifold.
+The normalization $\tilde X$ of this bisection defines a double cover of $X$ which ramifies over the union of the irreducible components of $D$ that have odd multiplicity in $D$.
+A priori, $\tilde X$ is a normal variety that is an orbifold in codimension one.

-A connected cover $\hat X_\G\to \tilde X_\G$ which allows for ramification in codimension $\ge 2$ and is universal for that property, is a Galois cover, with covering group $G$, say.
-Its composition with the double cover $\tilde X_\G\to X_\G$ is then a Galois covering $\hat\pi: \hat X_\G\to X_\G$ whose covering group $\hat G$ is an extension of $\mu_2$ by $G$.
-Each irreducible component of $D_\G$ with odd coefficient determines a natural conjugacy class of involutions in $\hat G$ which is represented by a simple loop around the generic point of such an irreducible component.
-Any member of this conjugacy class acts on $\hat X_G$ as a reflection whose fixed point set lies over $D$.
+However, in the cases of interest discussed below, $\tilde X$ turns out to have a natural orbifold structure everywhere.
+Then a universal orbifold cover $\hat X\to \tilde X$ is defined, with covering group $G$, say.
+Its composition with the double cover $\tilde X\to X$ is then a Galois covering $\hat\pi: \hat X\to X$ whose covering group $\hat G$ is an extension of $\mu_2$ by $G$.
+Each irreducible component of $D$ with odd coefficient determines a natural conjugacy class of involutions in $\hat G$ which is represented by a simple loop around the generic point of such an irreducible component.
+Any member of this conjugacy class acts on $\hat X$ as a reflection whose fixed point set lies over $D$.
 In case these reflections generate $\hat G$ (which they often do), we like to think of $\hat G$ as a reflection group.
 It is also the reason why we refer to $\hat\pi$ (and coverings very much like it) as a universal reflection cover.